andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 {{ m.divider() }}

 Sated and over caffeinated, we walk back to the car in the rain.
-From all accounts this seems to be the default weather pattern in Bergen. sitting directly in the path of moist air from the gulf stream.
-The rain holds for the first two hours of the three hour drive to Fl&aring;m, blanketing our view of the fjords between the myriad tunnels (more than 30 along the route)
+From all accounts this seems to be the default weather pattern in Bergen.
+Like a sitting duck in the direct line of fire of the gulf stream's moist air.
+The rain continues for the first two hours of the three hour drive to Fl&aring;m, blanketing our view of the fjords between the myriad tunnels (more than 30 along the route).

 As we approach the eastern flank of the *Sognefjord* the rain slowly begins to lift and we catch our first glimpses of the majesty of the fjords.